grafana/django-saml2-auth/README.md

 I adopted a reasonably simple release process, which is almost automated, except for two actions that needed to be taken to start a release:

-1. Update [setup.py](setup.py) and increase the version number in the `setup` function.
-Unless something backward-incompatible is introduced, only the minor version is upgraded: 3.8.0 becomes 3.9.0.
-2. Tag the `main` branch with the the `vSEMVER`, e.g. `v3.9.0`, and git-push the tag.
+1. Tag the `main` branch locally with the the `vSEMVER`, e.g. `v3.9.0`, and push the tag.
+2. After the tag is pushed, the release process will be triggered automatically.
-3. The release and publish to PyPI is handled in the CI/CD using GitHub Actions.
+3. The release process will:
+   1. run the linters and tests.
+   2. build the binary and source package.
+   3. publish the package to PyPI.
-4. Create a new release with auto-generated (and polished) release notes on the tag.
+   4. create a new release with auto-generated release notes on the tag.
-5. Download [SBOM artifacts](https://github.com/grafana/django-saml2-auth/actions/runs/3227336576) generated by GitHub Actions for the corresponding run, and add them to the [release files](https://github.com/grafana/django-saml2-auth/releases/tag/v3.9.0).
+   5. upload the SBOM artifacts and build artifacts to the release.